astro-mat/polymatBuilds/_builds/StudioBuild_AlternatingTreadStaircase.md

 ![Alternating-tread staircase]({{ "assets/images/StudioBuild/AlternatingTreadStaircase/Staircase_1.jpg" | relative_url }})

-The were also inconsistencies with the thickness of the ply used which caused a few issues
+There were also inconsistencies with the thickness of the ply used which caused a few issues.

 ![Alternating-tread staircase]({{ "assets/images/StudioBuild/AlternatingTreadStaircase/Staircase_2.jpg" | relative_url }})
 ![Alternating-tread staircase]({{ "assets/images/StudioBuild/AlternatingTreadStaircase/Staircase_3.jpg" | relative_url }})